Japanese–Italian War

-The Japanese-Italian War was a war between the Kingdom of Italy and the Empire of Japan, which de facto started on 9 September 1943 with the Japanese attack on the Italian concessions in China, and de jure started on July 15, 1945.
-All aggressive acts between the two nations ended on 2 September 1945, however the peace treaty was only officially signed in 1951.
-The conflict was the result of an escalation of deteriorating Japanese-Italian relations that started in 1940, and the Armistice of Cassibile.
-Both nations partly recognized that there was a some form of "state of war" declared on 9 September 1943.
+The Japanese–Italian War was a war between the Kingdom of Italy and the Empire of Japan, which de facto started on 9 September 1943 with the Japanese attack on the Italian concessions in China, and de jure started on July 15, 1945.
+All aggressive acts between the two nations ended on 2 September 1945.
+The peace treaty was officially signed in 1951.

+The conflict was the result of an escalation of deteriorating Japanese–Italian relations that started in 1940, and the Armistice of Cassibile.
+Both nations partly recognized that there was some form of "state of war" declared on 9 September 1943.